noec764/erpnext/docs/dooks/setting-up/email/email-inbox.md

 #### Make Options

-The Email Inbox within Dooks also allow you to quickly create Dooks transaction based on email received.
+The Email Inbox within Dokie also allow you to quickly create Dokie transaction based on email received.
 From an Email itself, you can a Issue, Lead or Opportunity based on the context of the email.

 <img class="screenshot" alt="Make from Email" src="../assets/email/make-from-email.png">